Skip to main content

 Latest articles

-Learn how the hormone GLP-1 works in appetite and metabolic processes, and how everyday diet and lifestyle choices may help support its natural activity.
+Learn how GLP-1 influences appetite and metabolism, how weight loss medications use it to support fat loss, and how diet and lifestyle choices can support its natural activity.

-Whether you get your news from the paper, TV, or social media, the flood of stories about weight-management jabs – GLP-1 medications – making headlines for their power to curb appetite, manage weight, and control blood glucose can’t have escaped your notice.
+Whether you get your news from the paper, TV or social media, the flood of stories about GLP-1 medications making headlines for their power to curb appetite, manage weight, and control blood glucose can’t have escaped your notice.

-As the stream of slimmed-down celebs and newly svelte friends, family and acquaintances shows, the drugs do work.
-But they can be costly, hard to access, and sometimes cause side effects.
-So it’s no surprise that many people are on the lookout for alternative ways to achieve similar effects.
+As the stream of slimmed-down celebs and newly svelte friends shows, these drugs can be effective.
+But with high costs, limited access, and potential side effects to consider, it’s understandable that many people are looking for alternative ways to support weight loss and appetite control.

 What is GLP-1?